- How it Works

 The term 20/20 describes normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at that distance by the human eye.
 If you have 20/40 vision, you can see clearly at 20 feet what should be normally be seen at the distance of 40 feet by the human eye (meaning that your eyesight is not as sharp).

-When you visit your eye doctor, visual acuity is one of the first tests that is performed, usually done with an eye chart of letters or other characters.
+When you have an eye exam, visual acuity is one of the first tests that your eye doctor will perform, usually done with an eye chart of letters or other characters, called a Snellen Chart.
 The acuity test is one of the most important gauges of your vision, and additionally, your overall eye health.

 When doctors check your visual acuity, they test your vision one eye at a time and then with both eyes together.
 Since acuity is a gauge of how sharp we can see, each eye is tested separately at first.
 Whether you can see 20/20 out of each eye or both eyes mean different things:

-If one of your eyes cannot see 20/20, it means that you might benefit from wearing glasses.
+If one of your eyes cannot see 20/20, it means that you might have a vision problem and could benefit from wearing glasses.
 In some instances, not being able to see 20/20 can be an indication that there is a health issue with your eye.
 Glaucoma, macular degeneration, and cataracts are all common eye health issues that may cause a change in visual acuity.
-Additionally, diabetes, high blood pressure and high cholesterol can also impact our ability to see clearly.
+Additionally, diabetes, high blood pressure, and high cholesterol can also impact our ability to see clearly.

 In young children, not being able to achieve 20/20 vision in one eye can be a sign of amblyopia, often called a “lazy eye”.
 Amblyopia may be hard to detect if each eye is not tested separately because children may not recognize that one of their eyes is blurry.
 If amblyopia is not treated in time, that eye may not ever be able to achieve 20/20 vision.
 If one eye cannot see 20/20, depth perception (3D vision) decreases, which can affect a person’s ability to play sports, drive a car, fly a plane, or even have a certain career.